Skip to content

 • Workbenches: Offering plenty of power and data ports to stay connected on the fly

-The Virgin Melbourne lounge will also show off a new lounge menu, which we’ll soon see across the country.
+The Virgin Melbourne lounge also shows off a seasonal menu which rolled out across the country.
 Dishes will rotate monthly from a range of menus.
 Enjoy the likes of:

 • Sourdough toast with smashed avo, fetta and chilli flakes